Azure/CCOInsights/docs/wiki/Infrastructure-Dashboard-Reports.md

 ## Service Principal Role Based Access Control page

-This tab is used to show Azure Services Principals RBAC permissions from all the subscriptions a given Azure account has access to.
+This tab is used to show Azure Service Principals RBAC permissions from all the subscriptions a given Azure account has access to.
 You will be able to identify the roles applied to all Azure resources and if the subscriptions have custom roles.

 You can filter the information by: